ox-vgg/via/via-2.x.y/CodeDoc.md

-Code Documentation for VGG Image Annotator 1.0
+Code Documentation for VGG Image Annotator 2.0
 ==============================================

 Author: [Abhishek Dutta](mailto:adutta_REMOVE_@robots.ox.ac.uk), Version: Jan.
 2017

-> This code documentation is based on VIA-1.0.x version codebase.
-There are some
+> This code documentation is based on VIA-1.0.x version.
+While there are some
-> major differences between VIA-1.0.x and VIA-2.0.y codebase.
+> major differences between VIA-1.0.x and VIA-2.0.y codebase, this code
+> documentation is still useful to understand the basic architecture and working
+> of the VIA software.

 VGG Image Annotator (VIA) application is contained in a single html file with definitions of CSS style and Javascript code blocks.